 Counting nearly 200 species, this genus is the largest of the cactus family.
 Most of these plants are rather small with ball-shaped stems, often growing in clumps.
 All have nipple-like tubercles, which have given rise to their generic name, from the Latin mammilla, diminutive of mamma (‘breast’).
 The name pincushion cactus refers to the formidable armour of spines, which often hides the cactus proper.

-Almost all pincushion species are endemic to Mexico, a few reaching into the United States, Central America, northern South America, and the Caribbean.
+Almost all pincushion species are endemic to Mexico, a few occurring in the United States, Central America, northern South America, and the Caribbean.

 Members of the rather similar genus Escobaria may be identified by their flowers, which emerge at the apex of the plant, whereas they are situated on the side of the stems in Mammillaria.

 This species has a very wide range, occurring in the Mexican states of Chihuahua, Coahuila, Durango, San Luis Potosí, and Zacatecas, extending into south-western Texas.
 It grows on hills, slopes, mesas, and flats, at elevations between 300 and 2,100 m.

 The specific name honours two brothers, mining engineer Orlando Frederick Potts (1813-1855) and John Potts (1805-1876), who was director of the Chihuahua Mint in the 1830s.
 Both collected cactus species for English botanists.

 Rat-tail pincushion cactus, Big Bend National Park, Texas.
 This specimen has rather dark flowers.
 They are usually a paler red.
 (Photo copyright © by Kaj Halberg)

-This genus, comprising c.
-35 species, occurs in the Caribbean, Mexico, Central America, and northern and central South America.
+This genus, comprising about 35 species, occurs in the Caribbean, Mexico, Central America, and northern and central South America.

 When young, members of the genus resemble many other cacti, having globular, green stems with multiple ribs.
 But at maturity, they develop a cephalium, a dense mass of areoles, which form a ‘head’ directly on top of the stem.
 Once this cap is formed, the stem no longer grows, but the cephalium will continue growing, sometimes to 1 m tall.
 The small flowers emerge on top of the cephalium, often in rings.
 The fruits are pink or red, resembling small candles.